-You wouldn’t take a bath or a shower without using a drying towel on your own bodywork afterwards, but sometimes the drying process of a good car wash with good car cleaning products is easily overlooked.
+You wouldn’t take a bath or shower without using a drying towel on your bodywork afterwards, but sometimes, the drying process of a good car wash with good car cleaning products is easily overlooked.
 So much time and energy go into using the various cleaning tools and methods (clay bars, snow foam, even special brushes) that by the time the last product has been washed off, you’ve kind of had enough and can be tempted just to leave it to air dry.

 But in doing that, you open yourself up to the appearance of unsightly water spots all over your freshly cleaned bodywork.
 And while you can use a chamois towel (Don’t, it wrecks your paint!), investing in some proper drying towels will leave your car looking excellent.